MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 If your agents are using the Microsoft Teams app for call queue calls, they need to be in TeamsOnly mode.

-When transferring calls to an external phone number, the resource account performing the transfer (that is, the one associated with the auto attendant or call queue) must have a Microsoft 365 Phone System Virtual User license and one of the following assigned:
+When transferring calls to an external phone number, the resource account performing the transfer (that is, the one associated with the auto attendant or call queue) must have a phone number assigned and a Microsoft 365 Phone System Virtual User license and one of the following assigned:

 - A [Calling Plan](calling-plans-for-office-365.md) license
 - An [online voice routing policy](manage-voice-routing-policies.md)